-This activity has been designed to meet the educational needs of oncology nurses involved in the care of patients with multiple myeloma.
+This activity has been designed to meet the educational needs of oncology nurses in either community or academic settings that are involved in the care of patients with multiple myeloma.

 Learning Goal and Objectives:

-To educate and provide practical recommendations to nurses for optimal management and care of myeloma patients.
+To educate and provide practical recommendations to nurses for optimal management and care of Multiple Myeloma patients.

 Disclosure of Conflicts of Interest

 It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.